 All of the above medications come in different dosage forms for easy use and convenience.
 They come in tablets and skin patches.
 Buprenorphine even comes in a once-a-month injection.

-The most common side effects of these medications are similar to those of opioids, such as constipation, alterations in sexual functioning, weight gain, and sweating etc. These side effects will be discussed in great details with you once you are enrolled in the MAT program.
+The most common side effects of these medications are similar to those of opioids, such as constipation, alterations in sexual functioning, weight gain, and sweating etc. These side effects will be discussed in great detail with you once you are enrolled in the MAT program.
 Ultimately, our goal is to come to a joint decision with you since you are a part of the team.

 Your Success Is Our Success